-Until now, previous chapters of offline diagnosis have addressed the external feedback, with long boring Noemí Vico.
-In internal feedback, This is tool D.I.S.C. with long boring Virginia Guisasola, yes, testing of 16 Personalities with long boring Helena Casas, and Crystal test with long boring Nilton Navarro.
+Until now, previous chapters of offline diagnosis have addressed the external feedback, With Naomi Vico.
+In internal feedback, The Tool D.I.S.C.
+With Virginia Guisasola, The testing of 16 Personalities With Helena Casas, and the Crystal test With Nilton Navarro.

-If you have little time, here's a video summary (by the way, recorded before confinement by covid19):
+If you're short on time, here's a video summary (By the way, recorded before confinement by covid19):

 - The opportunity

 - Why do we need to know him?

 - Analyze your results

 - What's new IN TEDx Eixample

 Companies, brands and people offer very different levels of confidence in the market.
 Both companies and brands respond to the idea of "imagined realities" according to Yuval Noah Harari, professor of history at the University of Jerusalem.